openresty/lua-nginx-module/README.markdown

 Returns the elapsed seconds from the epoch for the current timestamp from the nginx cached time (no syscall involved unlike Lua's date library).

-You can enforce updating the Nginx time cache by calling [ngx.update_time](http://wiki.nginx.org/HttpLuaModule#ngx.update_time) first.
+Updates of the Nginx time cache an be forced by calling [ngx.update_time](http://wiki.nginx.org/HttpLuaModule#ngx.update_time) first.

 ngx.now
 -------